pivotal/docs-tap/getting-started.hbs.md

 The guides in this section provide hands-on instructions for developers and operators to help you get started on Tanzu Application Platform.

-VMware also provides a Tanzu Application Platform experimental developer sandbox environment.
-For more information, see [Access an experimental developer sandbox environment](install-online/sandbox.hbs.md).
+In addition to the resources provided in this Get started guide, VMware also provides developer and operator focused courses, and an experimental developer sandbox environment in [Tanzu Academy](https://tanzu.academy/home).

 ## <a id="get-started-prereqs"></a>Prerequisites